18 Vegetables to Direct Sow in May

 8. Cucumbers:

-• Cucumbers are a prolific vine crop that thrives in warm weather.
+-Cucumbers are a prolific vine crop that thrive in warm weather and will reward you with fruit all season long.

 • Growing difficulty: Easy